ajkhattak/NextGenSandboxHub/README.md

 - Option: `-conf` generates configuration and realization files for the selected models/basins
 - Option: `-run` executes NextGen simulations with and without calibration

-Note: These options can be run individually or combined together, for example, `path_to/sandbox.py -subset -conf -run`.
+Note: These options can be run individually or combined together, for example, `sandbox -subset -conf -run`.
 The `-subset` is an expensive step, should be run once to get the desired basin geopacakge and associated model parameters.